Spreadshirt provides several ways to offer an online shop experience to your customers and earn money through commission:

 There is a tutorial available showing the use of this API in order to implement an own shop system.

-Another tutorial explains how to adjust your existing implementation to the upcoming partner area migration.
+Another tutorial explains how to adjust your existing implementation in case it broke due to the partner area migration.